University Staff Benefits

-Find information about health and prescription benefits through the State Group Health Insurance such as how to choose your group health plan (which includes a provider map and features), the Health Insurance Opt-Out Incentive, Well Wisconsin program, and the Notice of Health Insurance Marketplace Coverage Options as well as information about dental and vision benefits.
+Find information about health and prescription benefits through the State Group Health Insurance such as how to choose your group health plan (which includes a provider map and features), the Health Insurance Opt-Out Incentive, and the Notice of Health Insurance Marketplace Coverage Options as well as information about dental and vision benefits.

 Flexible Spending Accounts (FSA's)

 Find out information about health care FSA, Dependent Day Care FSA, and Limited Purpose FSA such as how to submit claims, enrollment and reimbursement claim forms.

 Find information about short and long term disability, disability retirement benefits, worker’s compensation, and social security disability.

 Find information about paid leave benefits such as hours earned and carryover/expiration rules for sick leave, vacation, personal holiday, and when legal holidays are observed.
 You will also find information about the sick leave credit conversion program and the sick leave estimator to help you determine the value of your sick leave credits at the time of retirement.

 Family & Medical leave provides you with the right to take job-protected leave with continued benefits when you need to off from work to care for yourself or a family member who is seriously ill, care for a newborn or newly adopted child, or to care for a family member who is called to active duty in the military.
 You can find out the eligibility rules, forms and publications, entitlement period, and substitution of paid leave.

 Military leave may provide employees with no loss of pay or benefits while in the reserves or active duty.
 You can find out the eligibility rules, forms and publications, and benefits during military leave.